writeonk/writeonk/README.md

 - To make best automation framework in the world and share it with all :musical_note: <br>

 💬 <B> *Ask me about* </B>
 - how to create different automation framework.
-Inface you can check [my gitHub Repos](https://github.com/writeonk?tab=repositories) :fallen_leaf: <br>
+Infact you can check [my gitHub Repos](https://github.com/writeonk?tab=repositories) :fallen_leaf: <br>

 📫 <B> *How to reach me* </B>
 &nbsp; [Email](write@gmail.com)